Alabama rot: Treatments

 Treatment is primarily symptomatic involving wound management of skin lesions and aggressive supportive therapy when renal compromise occurs.
 Some UK dogs with Alabama rot have been successfully treated since 2013.
 A webinar on Alabama rot by the Royal Veterinary College on 11 February 2015 was tutored by David Walker of Anderson Moores Veterinary Specialists.
 As the disease is widely believed to spread via dogs' feet and legs, due to the current lack of treatment the best action is to avoid infection by not walking dogs in a suspected infected area.

 In August 2018 sources reported that plasmapheresis (therapeutic plasma exchange) resulted in survival of 2 out of 6 dogs with advanced disease.
 This finding offers hope that such blood filtering could result in better survival rates, particularly if caught early before vascular and renal damage occur.

 Epidemiology

 The number of cases in the US is not known, but it was confined to greyhounds and in many cases was not fatal; however, as of 2017 there had been 103 suspected cases in the UK.

 Analysis by Felcana found that between 2018 and 2020, South West and South East regions had the highest proportion of Alabama Rot cases per 100,000 dogs in the UK.

-Media coverage

-From 2015 awareness of Alabama Rot increased significantly through prolonged support for both Anderson Moores and Vets4Pets, by Lymm-based communications agency, Bugler Smith.

-The ongoing work involved regular updates on new cases through news releases and social media posts, videos, media interviews by vets David Walker and Huw Stacey, an online map with locations of all cases and the support of conferences to discuss the disease and its impact on dogs and dog owners across the UK.

-It was primarily led by former journalist turned PR and communications expert Richard Knowles and over a period of six years saw hundreds of broadcast media interviews, including many on BBC, Sky News and ITV, which delivered 3.5 million visits to the online map.

-There has also been thousands of pieces of media coverage across national, regional and local media outlets in the UK.